twr14152/c_cpp_scratchpad/README.md

 This is a repository I'm using to learn C.

 Books used.
-- The C Programming Language 2e
+- The C Programming Language 2e - tcpl
 - Introduction to C & GUI